caocscar/workshops/pyspark sparksql/pyspark.md

 File formats available for saving the DataFrame are:
 1. csv (really any delimiter)
 2. json
-3. parquet w/ snappy
+3. parquet w/ snappy compression
-4. ORC w/ snappy
+4. ORC w/ snappy compression

 ### CSV
 ```
-folder = 'alexander'
+folder = 'uniqname'
 df.write.csv(folder, sep=',', header=True)
 ```
 The result is a folder called `alexander` that has multiple csv files within it using the comma delimiter (which is the default).
 The number of files should be the same as the number of partitions.
-You can check this number by using the method `rdd.getNumPartitions()`.
+You can check this number by using the method `bsm.rdd.getNumPartitions()`.

 The other file formats have similar notation.
 I've added the `mode` method to `overwrite` the folder.
 You can also `append` the DataFrame to existing data.
 These formats will also have multiple files within it.
 ```
+df.write.mode('overwrite').parquet(folder)
 df.write.mode('overwrite').json(folder)
-df.write.mode('overwrite').parquet(folder)
 df.write.mode('overwrite').orc(folder)
 ```
 **Tip:** There is a `text` method also but I do NOT recommend using it.
 It can only handle a one column DataFrame of type string.
 Use the `csv` method instead.